AdobeDocs/experience-manager-pattern-detection.en/help/acv.md

 Subtypes are used to identify the different types of information, such as:

 * `missing.jcrcontent`: Identify the folders with missing mandatory nodes in the repository.
 Identifying any missing content in the repository helps prevent any broken features or use cases.
-* `missing.original.rendition`: Identify the assets with missing mandatory original rendition in the repository.
-Identifying any missing content in the repository helps prevent any broken features or use cases.
+* `missing.original.rendition`: Identify the assets with a missing mandatory original rendition in the repository.

 ## Possible implications and risks {#implications-and-risks}

 * This could lead to failure of certain Assets features that depend on inherited properties in Experience Manager as a Cloud Service.
-* AEM Assets depends on the existence of the original rendition and parts of the product fail if it is missing.
+* AEM Assets depends on the existence of the original rendition.
 The asset processing in Cloud Service will go in a loop if the original rendition is missing.

 ## Possible solutions {#solutions}